-The Banknote Den presents "The Many Faces Of Money", a collection of short essays by David Lok describing different aspects found on the face of banknotes from all over the world.
+The Banknote Den presents "The Many Faces Of Money", a collection of short essays describing different aspects found on the face of banknotes from all over the world.
 The focus is mainly on the primary feature of each banknote and includes articles on:

 These essays will focus on the main feature of who and what is actually depicted on the banknotes.
 Each article is designed to maintain interest and arouse curiosity by being short, yet informative.
 Whatever your fancy, political intrigue, human rights activism, war stories, love stories, religious studies, fables from ancient days almost forgotten, they are there, staring millions of people in the face, their stories waiting to be discovered, unfolded and uncrumpled from your pocket.
 With a little inquisitiveness you too can learn the stories from the Many Faces of Money.

 Explore the legends and mysteries of Gyz-Galasy, the Maiden Tower, an ancient and mysterious building in the port city of Baku.